yungjekoo/custom-cards/README.md

 For example, change all occurrences of `HelloWorld`to `MyCard`.
  **Tip:** You can use a global find and replace in all files in the `MyCard` module folder to change all occurrences at the same time.

-File | Change
+File | Description
 --- | ---
 `MyCard/cards/MyCard.jsx`| Your React card component.
-`MyCard/customization/MyCardProperties.jsx`| The customization plugin.
+`MyCard/customization/MyCardProperties.jsx`| The customization plug-in.
 `MyCard/stores/MyCardStore.js`| The DataStore to deliver new data to the card.
 `MyCard/MyCard.jsx`| The main module file, which references all the other components of your module.
 If you add additional files, for example, if your your module contains multiple cards, you must reference them here.
 `MyCard/MyCard.less` | If you need CSS styles, add them to the `MyCard/MyCard.less` file in the same folder.